 Timka Omanovic is a master of Bosnian language and literature and a professor of history.
 She is employed at the Public School in Vrhpolje Primary School Sanski Most.

-In Center for Peacebuilding she successfully runs the Life Theater with children (ages 6 to 12).
+In our Center for Peacebuilding she successfully runs the Life Theater with children (ages 6 to 12).
 The theater has been active within CIM for three years and they have performed many performances as part of Genocide Prevention Week, International Peace Week, Christmas Concert and other CIM activities.
-This year, they are preparing a new show called “Stay Here.”
+This year they are preparing a new show called “Stay Here.”

 Since 2018, she has been working on the project “History and memory as a basis for social reconciliation in BiH” as workshop leader and mentor for other workshop leaders.
 As part of the Peace Camp of 2019, she was the fieldwork manager at our Peace Farm.

 After the Dayton Peace Accords were signed in 1995 much of the international community assumed peace had been achieved in BiH.
 Despite the absence of war, however, continued investment in peacebuilding work is paramount today.
 The wounds of war have caused unimaginable damage to the lives of people in BiH’s various communities, whether Bosniak, Serb, Croat, Jew, Hungarian, Roma, or any other group.
 The dynamic of neighbor fighting neighbor during the war created deep divisions within and among communities, breeding distrust and fear.
 This coupled with the manipulation of ancient myths and histories by politicians, the unwillingness of many religious leaders to have dialogue with those of other faiths, and the pervasiveness of nationalist propaganda in museums and media has produced serious obstacles to reconciliation.
 Today many towns and communities are segregated along ethnic lines, and stereotypes are passed from one generation to the next.